-Countly provides various functionality in different SDKs targeted for mobile, web, desktop, server to server and IoT use cases.
+Countly provides various functionality in different SDKs targeted for mobile, web, desktop, server to server use cases.
 For a feature comparison in all SDKs, please check this table.

 There are common concepts in all Countly SDKs and this document is intended to be a universal getting started guide without getting into the implementation details of individual SDKs.
 In order to get more information on platform specific implementation, please refer to the documentation of your SDK of choice.